Gandzasar monastery: 17th-early 20th centuries

 In the 17th and 18th centuries Gandzasar became the center in the liberation efforts by Karabakh Armenian meliks, who were united around Catholicos Yesayi Hasan-Jalalyan (d.
 1728).
 He was staunchly pro-Russian and in a 1701 letter signed by Karabakh and Syunik meliks, he asked Peter the Great to protect Armenians from Muslims.
 However, it was not until the early 1800s that the Russian Empire took control of the region.
 The Karabakh Khanate eventually came under complete Russian control through the Treaty of Gulistan.
-Through the 1836 regulation by the Russian authorities, known as Polozhenie, Gandzasar ceased to be the seat of the diocese of Karabakh, which was moved to Shusha.
+Through the 1836 regulation by the Russian authorities, known as Polozhenie, Gandzasar ceased to be the seat of the diocese of Artsakh, which was moved to Shusha.
 It was gradually abandoned and became dilapidated by the late 19th century.

 Soviet period

 Gandzasar was closed down by the Soviet authorities no later than 1930.
 The diocese of Artsakh was reestablished in 1989.
 Archbishop Pargev Martirosyan was named its primate.
 Due to his efforts, Gandzasar reopened on October 1, 1989 after six months of renovations.
 The Soviet government had given permission, while that of Soviet Azerbaijan had not.
 Gandzasar became the first church to be reopened after decades of suppression.
 According to Zori Balayan several KGB agents "could [have been] spotted among the crowd attending."
 Gandzasar served as seat of the bishop before it was moved to Ghazanchetsots Cathedral in Shusha (Shushi) in 1998.